thesleuth/reveal-slides/md/springboot/springmvcproject/springmvcproject.md

 -
 ## Model Component
-* Synonymous to an `Entity` in Spring context

 * Class representation of a data relation
-	* Often representative of a single row of a table in the database -
+	* Often representative of a single row of a table in the database
+	* Often synonymous to an `Entity` in Spring context

 -
+-
 ### Value Objects
 * Nearly all **value objects** in an MVC archetype will be `Model` objects.
-	* A _value object_ is an object representative of an entity whose equality is not based on identity.
-Rather, two _value objects_ are equal when they have the same encapsulated values, not necessarily being the same object.
+	* A _value object_ is considered equal based on encapsulated values, not necessarily being the same object.
 	* `String` is an example of a value object in java

 -